wcerfgba/moneylab-nft-essay/nft-good.md

-because they provide a common market for trading digital goods, which means anyone can now access the power of the market (http://welkerswikinomics.com/blog/wp-content/uploads/2009/01/market-power-11.jpeg): it's easy for people to mint an NFT and trade it with others (https://petapixel.com/assets/uploads/2021/06/How-to-Mint-an-NFT-The-Photographers-Guide-800x420.jpg),
+because they provide a common market for trading digital goods, which means anyone can now access the power of the market (http://welkerswikinomics.com/blog/wp-content/uploads/2009/01/market-power-11.jpeg): it's easy for people to mint an NFT and trade it with others (https://petapixel.com/assets/uploads/2021/06/How-to-Mint-an-NFT-The-Photographers-Guide-800x420.jpg), and people who purchase NFTs can re-sell them later.